The Omaha Storm Chasers

 The team collaborated with the fine jewelry store on the design, just as they did for last year’s championship rings.
 Made of stainless steel and encrusted with sapphires and crystals, the rings say “Back to Back National Champions” around the depiction of a fittingly stormy vortex.
 Each recipient’s name is engraved on the side.

 Storm Chasers co-owners Gary Green and Alan Stein attended the ring ceremony in Omaha, clearly caught up in the moment.
 “I’ve owned a lot of teams through the years and I’ve gotten some rings,” says Stein, “but this is by far my favorite.”
-Addressing the 50 or so people in attendance, Green told them, ”Yes, the rings are big and bulky (laughter), but that’s on purpose—to show our
+Addressing the 50 or so people in attendance, Green told them, ”Yes, the rings are big and bulky (laughter), but that’s on purpose—to show our pride in them.”

 What difference did a year make?
 Closeted Royals fans have taken the paper bags off their heads and proudly wear their team’s gear, high-fiving each other in public places; Omaha fans thump their chests, reminding Royals’ Nation, “We knew those guys before you knew those guys;” national media requests for Royals coverage have doubled; the Storm Chasers have cemented their elite status; and Martie Cordaro envisions the ring ceremony as an annual event.